For each account,

 As of MySQL 5.6.8, this restricted mode of operation permits

-useful if the account password uses a hashing format that
+statements, which is useful if the account password uses a

 It is also possible for an administrative user to reset the account password, but any existing sessions for the account remain restricted.
 Clients using the account must disconnect and reconnect before statements can be executed successfully.